KarrLab/intro_to_wc_modeling/docs/tutorials/scientific_communication/raster_graphics/index.rst

 Exercise
 ------------
-In this exercise, we will learn how to edit raster graphics by creating a headshot of President Obama for a website.
+In this exercise, we will learn how to edit raster graphics by creating a head shot of President Obama for a website.
 This will include selecting the face, removing the background, cropping the image, resizing the image, and exporting the image for fast.

 #.
 Download a photo of :download:`President Obama <example_photo.jpg>`
 #.
 Open Gimp